The best beaches within driving distance to D.C.

 Places to stay: Bethany Beach has a handful of lodging options, including a historic beachfront inn, family cottages, and boutique hotels.

-Popular Beaches Near D.C.
+Popular beaches near D.C.

 The best beaches near D.C. are often the most popular – for a reason!
 Energetic and full of life, the following coastal gems are jam-packed with activities ranging from surfing to hiking, dining to roller coaster riding, and a guaranteed great time for all!